upenndigitalscholarship/printing-in-prisons/blog/vgupta.md

 <br>

 ## Reflecting on Weber's Life in Prison
-William Weber's story is just one of many that highlight the positive impacts incarcerated individuals can have on others and the importance of allowing these individuals the opportunity for personal growth and rehabilitation.
-Preserving and sharing these stories from prison archives is important to remember the lives of these incarcerated individuals and learning about them even after they were written off by society.

 <div style="width: 40%; float: right; margin-right: 20px;">
     <img src="/assets/img/Vasuimg8.jpeg/" alt="Newspaper clipping about Weber recieving parole" style="width: 100%;">